popsUlfr/steam-deck-tricks/README.md

 This should make it work correctly inside gamescope.
 For the controller layout make sure to select the **Web Browser** Template.

+If you get `LD_PRELOAD` logs or obnoxious `pid XXXX != XXXX, skipping destruction (fork without exec?)` lines between the commands you execute,  you can do the following:
+- In the `Target` of the `konsole` shortcut set: `env`
+- In the `Launch options` set: `-u LD_PRELOAD konsole --fullscreen --notransparency`
+- Enjoy a clean terminal!

 ## Encrypted Vaults with Plasma Vault and gocryptfs

 Plasma Vault is a handy way to quickly create and manage encrypted folder embedded into the desktop environment.